microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

     If tinylicious is not installed, you will be prompted to install it.
 When the Fluid service is running, you will see `info: Listening on port ...` in the Command Prompt.

 1. Open a new Command Prompt and navigate to the root of the project; for example, `C:\My Fluid Projects\collaborative-text-area-tutorial`.
 Start the application server with the following command.
 The application opens in your browser.
-This may take a few minutes.

     ```dotnetcli
     npm run start